 EuroTech Future Award

 Contributing to the United Nations’ Sustainable Development Goals (SDGs) is a core element of our vision as an alliance, and we are proud of the achievements of our researchers that help Europe and the world advance on their way to a more sustainable future.
-The EuroTech Future Award recognises excellent scientific contributions to the UN SDGs by EuroTech researchers that are at the beginning of their career.
+The EuroTech Future Award recognises excellent scientific contributions to the UN SDGs by EuroTech researchers at the beginning of their career.

 Innovative Advanced Materials: Building Blocks for a Sustainable Future